SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 To use it, daru-view uses [https://github.com/Shekharrajak/data_tables](https://github.com/Shekharrajak/data_tables) gem.
 [Note: the gem name will be changed in near future]

 It basically uses the HTML table code and add features that user want.
-So internally HTML table code of daru DataFrame and daru Vector is passed as data source parameter.
+So internally HTML table code of Daru::DataFrame and Daru::Vector is passed as data source parameter.

 ## Future Work

 daru-view will be more powerful and simple in near future.
-Developers can add more libraris in daru-view easily, if required.
+Developers can add more libraries in daru-view easily, if required.
 To add library follow the setups given in [CONTRIBUTING.md](https://github.com/Shekharrajak/daru-view/blob/master/CONTRIBUTING.md)